 Most DMARDs take some time before they begin to work (about 6-12 weeks) so it’s important for people to keep taking them even when they don’t notice effects right away.
 Taking a DMARD like methotrexate can help reduce the dose of prednisone that a person with GCA needs to keep inflammation under control to reduce the risk of side effects.

 Biologics are a class of medications specifically designed to target the immune system.
 Blocking a molecule called Interleukin-6 (IL-6) has shown tremendous improvement in the symptoms of GCA and reduced the need for prednisone in many patients.
-A biologic that blocks IL-6, called Actemra (tocilizumab), has shown excellent results in treating patients with GCA.
-It’s use is becoming more widespread.
+A biologic that blocks IL-6, called Actemra (tocilizumab), is approved for the treatment of GCA and has excellent results.

 Living with GCA